marlonbarrios/marlonbarrios.github.io/README.md

 He has worked with digital and networked systems since 2002 and as a modern java Script web developer, creative coder  and web3 communities since 2020.
 He performed and developed interactive multimedia systems for dance performance and installations from 2003 to 2010.
 Marlon was a research associate at the Inter-University of Dance/University of The Arts (UDK/HZT) in Berlin (Germany) from 2013 to 2016.
 He was 2017 Hombroich Fellow (Germany) and an artist/researcher in residency at ICK Amsterdam 2013-14 and at the Gilles Jobin Company in Geneva (Switzerland) 2009-2012.

+He has published more than [400 video interviews as one of the first international video bloggers]( https://duckduckgo.com/?q=you+tube+marlon+barrios+solano+dancetechtv+interviews&iar=videos&iax=videos&ia=videos) focused on the intersection of dance, arts, digital technology, [several essayes](https://marlonbarrios.github.io/#research-teaching-and-writing) and has created pioneering XR projects for knowledge tramsission since 2012 within dance/art festivals.

 He has consulted, taught and developed many international projects in the US, Europe, North Africa, the Middle East and South America.

 As a dancer in NYC, he collaborated with choreographers Lynn Shapiro, Merian Soto, Dean Moss, Bill Young and Susan Marshall and with musicians Philip Glass, John Zorn and Erik Friedlander.

+From 2016 to 2021, he lived and worked at Insight Meditation Society (USA) and currently, he lives and works part-time at WonderWell Meditation Retreat Center in New Hampshire (USA).
 He is a Certified Vipassana/Mindfulness Meditation Teacher by Spirit Rock Meditation Center (USA).
-He studies and practices at Insight Meditation Society (USA) and Beatenberg Meditation Center (Switzerland).He is a student of the Somatic Experiencing Certification Program (NYC) and he is an  Embodyoga® 200 Hour Teacher (RYT200).
-From 2016 to 2021.
+He studies and practices at Insight Meditation Society (USA) and Beatenberg Meditation Center (Switzerland).
+He is is a 1st year certified of the Somatic Experiencing Certification Program (NYC) and he is an  Embodyoga® 200 Hour Teacher (RYT200).
+He is the resident meditation teacher and guest movement instructor for  [Kernel¶ A custom web3 educational community¶.](https://www.kernel.community/en/).

-He has published more than [400 video interviews as one of the first international video bloggers]( https://duckduckgo.com/?q=you+tube+marlon+barrios+solano+dancetechtv+interviews&iar=videos&iax=videos&ia=videos) focused on the intersection of dance, arts, digital technology created pioneering XR projects for knowledge tramsission since 2012.

 He graduated from The General Assembly Software Engineering Immersive Program in December 2021 and he holds an MFA in Dance and Technology 2004 (new media, performance of improvisation and embodied cognition) from The Ohio State University, USA.